chris-sanders/chris-sanders.github.io/_posts/2018-05-05-block-device-in-containers.md

 you're interested in the details of the setup you can [read more][read more] on those posts.

 I've made changes to several of the charms used to deploy Ceph to make them more home lab friendly.
 Those changes have not yet received reviews ([feedback welcome][gerrit]).
 I want a path forward with my current changes and a reasonable expectation to upgrade or switch back to the upstream charm at a later date.
-For most of the setup LXD provides flexibility in deployment which can allow a rolling upgrade process.
+For most of the setup installing in LXD containers allows a rolling upgrade process.
 Both ceph-mon and ceph-fs deploy in containers with no special configuration.
 The exception has been ceph-osd which needs to access the block devices.

 By installing ceph-osd in a LXD container I've been able to migrate drives between different versions of ceph-osd charm.
-While this isn't a guarantee of forward compatibility as long as the ceph-osd charm can recognize and use existing ceph block devices the rest of the charm can be completely changed and the drives imported with no compatibility requirements between the two charms.
+While this isn't a guarantee of forward compatibility, as long as the ceph-osd charm can recognize and use existing ceph block devices the rest of the charm can be completely changed and with no compatibility requirements for the charm.
 Additionally, ceph-osd can be reinstalled without releasing and redeploying the bare metal which would wipe some of the drives during reinstall.

 ## The setup